Probing primordial black holes with anisotropies in stochastic gravitational-wave background: Conclusions and discussions

 In this work, we have proposed a novel observational window to probe \acs{PBH} scenario using the anisotropies in the stochastic gravitational wave background.
 We particularly provided the theoretical modelling of angular correlations and discussed the theoretical observability of the signal in the milli-Hertz frequency band.

 We have found $C_\ell\lesssim 10^{-29}$ for the angular power spectra, and $\widetilde{C}_\ell \sim 10^{-9}-10^{-5}$ for the spectra normalized by the isotropic component of the background.
 We have shown that the shot noise $\widetilde{N}_\ell$ is constant and negligible ($\sim 10^{-12}$) for multipoles $\ell\lesssim\mathcal{O}(10^{3})$.
 While the shot noise could take over the signal at very small angular scales, the latter are not expected to be probed in foreseeable future.
-Our results demonstrate that cosmic-variance-limited detection of the anisotropies would allow the ABH and PBH signals to be distinguishable from one another even with poor angular sensitivities.
+Our results demonstrate that cosmic-variance-limited detection of the anisotropies would allow the \ac{ABH} and \ac{PBH} signals to be distinguishable from one another even with poor angular sensitivities.
 Particularly, cosmic variance scales approximately as $\sim \ell^{-1/2}$, and the detection of correlations with $\ell \lesssim \mathcal{O}(10)$ would already be useful for discriminating the two scenarios from each other (see Fig.~\ref{fig:5}).

-As far as the observational prospects are concerned, we have found that the measurement of anisotropies is beyond the capabilities of \ac{LISA}.
-Particularly, following Ref.~\cite{Bartolo:2022pez}, we have demonstrated that the signal is $\sim 5$ orders of magnitude lower than the detector sensitivity.
-Our results, therefore, are predominantly of theoretical importance.
+As far as the observational prospects are concerned, we have found that the measurement of anisotropies is beyond the capabilities of \ac{LISA}, but marginally (well) within the capabilities of \ac{BBO} (Ultimate \ac{DECIGO}).
+Particularly, following Ref.~\cite{Bartolo:2022pez}, we have demonstrated that the signal is $\sim 5$ orders of magnitude lower than the \ac{LISA} sensitivity, but is within reach of \ac{BBO} and Ultimate \ac{DECIGO}.
+Our results, therefore, have interesting observational prospects.
 Future experimental proposals, as well as improvements in map-making techniques, will provide better sensitivities, therefore better prospects for our results.
 Additionally, cross-correlations with galaxy distribution are expected to improve the detection prospects as well \cite{Canas-Herrera:2019npr,Alonso:2020mva}.